jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 **EC2 Image Builder**:

 - Used to automate the creation of Virtual Machine or Container Images.
-- Automatically: Create, mantain, validate and test AMIs
+- Automatically: Create, maintain, validate and test AMIs
 - The builder can run scheduled (when a pack is updated, weekly, etc...)
 - It is a free service (pay for the resources)